*This website is reader-support so this post may contain affiliate links for which I earn commissions.*

 This will depend on whether you receive any rain or not.
 If the weather is dry, water your grow bags at least once a week and ensure you give the soil a good soaking.

 Whether growing in bags or pots, you should always use a premium potting mix as this is the right consistency and also contains nutrients.
 If you have your own compost, you can mix this with the potting mix in a 50:50 ratio.
+Avoid using garden soil because this is too heavy and will become compacted very quickly.

 As I’ve already explained, you need to plant your potatoes really deep in the bag or in the bottom 7.5 cm (3 inches) of the soil.